-(c) the need to foster the Company's business relationship with suppliers, customers and others

-The boards of the principal operating companies in the Group have oversight over many stakeholder relationships and have regard to these relationships in their decision making.
-In reviewing the performance of its operating subsidiaries, the Board has sought to understand and engage with matters affecting the interests of stakeholders.
+c) the need to foster the Company's business relationships with suppliers, customers and others The boards of the principal operating companies in the Group have oversight over all stakeholder relationships and have regard to these relationships in their decision making.
+In reviewing the performance of its operating subsidiaries, the Board has sought to understand and engage with matters affecting the interests of stakeholders, whether in relation to the management of spend with suppliers, the hedging of financial risks with strategic supplier contracts or in relation to the future sustainable operations of its plants.
 The Board has taken regular updates on matters of political relevance to the Group in its principal geographies and sought to provide a forum for engagement between the Group's shareholder and senior members of operational management.

-Further information can be found in the Strategic Report and in the Corporate Governance statement under Principle 6 on page 40 of this Annual Report.
+Further information can be found in the Strategic Report and in the Corporate Governance statement under Principle 6 on page 43 of the TSE Annual Report.

-(d) the impact of the Company's operations on the community and the environment
+d) the impact of the Company's operations on the community and the environment

-The Board is aware of the impact of steel manufacturing on the environment and its local communities and the Board has taken reports on environmental performance in its area of operation.
-Its subsidiary companies engage as required with regulators on a frequent basis on compliance with local laws and regulations.
-More broadly, the Board has supported the Group's efforts to develop plans to decarbonise its carbon intensive businesses, including through proposals which are being implemented by TSUK and being developed in The Netherlands.
-The

-Board acknowledges the impacts that such measures will have on communities in which the Group operates.
+The Board is aware of the impact of steel manufacturing on the environment and its local communities and the Board has taken reports on environmental performance.
+More broadly, the Board has supported the Group's efforts to decarbonise its carbon intensive businesses, including through proposals announced by TSUK during 2023/24.
+The Board has acknowledged the impacts that such measures will have on communities in which the Group operates.

 A key ambition is that the Group should be carbon neutral by 2045 and the Company's UK and MLE Businesses continue to explore different strategic technological solutions to achieve their objectives in their respective geographies.
-More details of TSE's decarbonisation objective can be found in the Strategic Report on page 14 of this Annual Report.
+More details of TSE's decarbonisation objective can be found in the Strategic Report on page 17 of the TSE Annual Report.

 As a major employer, companies in the Group act as a cornerstone customer for local businesses.
-In addition, the Group contains a business which supports the economic regeneration of communities affected by changes in the steel industry in the UK Companies in the Group also support a number of popular community events including Kids of Steel, which is one of the world's longest running triathlon series for kids and the Tata Steel Chess Tournament in the Netherlands.
+In addition, the Group contains a business which supports the economic regeneration of communities affected by changes in the steel industry in the UK.
+Companies in the Group also support a number of popular community events including Kids of Steel, which is one of the world's longest running triathlon series for kids and the Tata Steel Chess Tournament in the Netherlands.
 Companies in the Group have also continue to support diversity and equity with training and employee interactions centred on events such as International Women's Day.

-(e) the desirability of the Company maintaining a reputation for high standards of business conduct
+e) the desirability of the Company maintaining a reputation for high standards of business conduct

 The Board is committed to maintaining the reputation of the Company and high standards of business conduct in all its business dealings.
-The five Tata values are set out in the Corporate Governance statement on page 38.
+The five Tata values are set out in the Corporate Governance statement on page 41.
 In addition, the Tata Code of Conduct, which is a series of principles supporting the Tata values and ethical conduct, applies to all Tata branded companies.

-The Group expects honesty, integrity, and transparency in all aspects of its business dealings from employees, contractors and other partners.
-The Audit Committee reviews control measures and frameworks to uphold ethical principles and high standards of corporate and personal conduct.
-Companies in the Group have adopted a number of compliance policies including competition, anti-bribery and corruption, gifts and hospitality, responsible procurement, anti-slavery and human trafficking and data privacy.
+The Group expects honesty, integrity, and transparency in all aspects of its business dealings from employees. contractors and other partners.
+The Board and Audit Committee reviews control measures and frameworks to uphold ethical principles and high standards of corporate and personal conduct.
+Companies in the Group have adopted a number of compliance policies including competition, antibribery and corruption, gifts and hospitality, responsible procurement, anti-slavery and human trafficking and data privacy.
 The Group also requires senior management and relevant employees to undertake mandatory compliance training and assessments.